celo-org/optics-monorepo/docs/agents/developing.md

 ## Production Builds

-It is important when making changes to the Rust codebase, to ensure the Docker build used in production builds still works.
-You can check this automatically in CI as it is built automatically on every PR, however you can check it much faster usually by attempting to build it locally.
+It is important when making changes to the Rust codebase, to ensure the Docker build used in production environments still works.
+You can check this automatically in CI as it is built on every PR ([see docker workflow here](https://github.com/celo-org/optics-monorepo/blob/main/.github/workflows/docker.yml)), however you can check it much faster usually by attempting to build it locally.

 You can build the docker image by running the following script in the `rust` directory: